VadymNikitan/SOC-Home-Lab-Azure/cases/003-RDP-Password-Guessing-Detection/README.md

 * **FailedAttempts:** `5`
 * **SuccessfulLogons:** `1`

-The `LastSeen` value corresponds to the successful `4624 Type 3` event used by the analytics rule.
+The `LastSeen` value corresponds to the successful `4624 Type 3` event used by the Analytics Rule.
 The subsequent `4624 Type 10` RDP logon occurred approximately **0.97 seconds later**.

 Therefore, the Sentinel incident's correlation timestamps should not be interpreted as the complete duration of the RDP session.